collective/collective.migrationhelpers/README.rst

     Fix conversations that still have the old AT content as `__parent__`

 fix_registry
-    Remove registry-records where the interface is no longer there.
+    Remove registry-records where the interface is no longer there

 rebuild_relations
     Exports all valid reations from the relation-catalog, purges the relation-catalog